Grilled Whole Chicken with Mediterranean Flavors

 1.

-Begin by preparing the marinade.
-In a spacious bowl, combine the juice and zest of 2 large lemons with 1/4 cup of olive oil, 6 cloves of minced garlic, 1 tablespoon each of dried oregano, dried zaatar (or thyme), Aleppo peppers, and a teaspoon each of dried rosemary and paprika.
-Add in 1/2 teaspoon each of salt and black pepper.
-Whisk all these ingredients together until they blend seamlessly.
+In a large bowl, whisk together the juice and zest of 2 large lemons, 1/4 cup olive oil, and 6 minced garlic cloves.
+Add 1 tablespoon each of dried oregano, Aleppo pepper, and za’atar (or thyme), plus 1 teaspoon each of dried rosemary and paprika.
+Season with 1/2 teaspoon of salt and black pepper.
+Whisk until well combined.

 Mark as complete